An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 inferences.x = "differences",

-h.limit = 20,
+s.limit = 20,

 return.plot = TRUE)

-The same changes could be made to inferences.y
+The same changes could be made to inferences.y (if

-were modeled in differences).
-Generally speaking: d.x
+were modeled in differences). d.x should be entered as the

-should be entered as the form of the independent variable, even if the
+form of the independent variable, even if the user desires the effects

-user desires treatment effects recovered in the differenced form (this
+of a shock recovered in the differenced form (this should be handled by

-).
-The same is true of
+inferences.x).
+The same is true of d.y.

-is extremely similar.
+GDRF.gecm.plot is extremely similar.
 Imagine the

-following specified GECM model
+following specified GECM model (with a first lag only of each

 # Fit a GECM(1, 1)

-model.gecm <- lm(d_y ~ l_1_y + l_1_d_y + l_1_x + d_x + l_1_d_x, data = toy.ts.interaction.data)
+model.gecm <- lm(d_y ~ l_1_y + l_1_d_y + l_1_x + d_x + l_1_d_x, data = toy.ts.interaction.data)Since both the

 and